Charan-Yakasiri/EXP1-Design-Implementation-of-CMOS-Inverter-Design-using-Cadence-EDA-Tool/README.md

 •	Personal Computer
 •	Cadence Virtuoso Software

+SCHEMATIC SIMULATION
-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+       - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION  - Commands to get into Cadence

 1. Right Click and open the terminal window